Goals & Objectives

 Our Goals

-Throughout this three-year project, we aim to create a cost-effective and sustainable program to restore kelp forests at Toyon Bay and Fox Landing, and establish a dedicated on-site team for ongoing restoration efforts.
+Throughout this study, we aim to create a cost-effective and sustainable program to monitor and restore kelp forests at Toyon Bay and Fox Landing, and establish a dedicated on-site team for ongoing restoration efforts.
 CIMI will also incorporate kelp forest monitoring and restoration into our year-round educational programs.
 In the future, the hope is to expand restoration to nearby sites through collaboration with the dive community.

 Project Objectives